serokell/blog-posts/Alex and Happy Part 2/article.md

 To be more precise, ambiguities, in general, should appear every time we have a production such as `A B C ... exp` or `exp ...
 X Y Z`.
 Had we placed another token to the left or the right of `exp exp`, such as `exp exp in`, the ambiguity would be eliminated (in this specific case).

-The solution is to extract all "atoms" into one production, and use `atom` on the right side of the application:
+The solution is to extract all atoms into one production and use `atom` on the right side of the application:

 ```happy
 exp :: { Exp L.Range }